Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 **Who is this for?**

 The following education assumes no prior knowledge of data science, programming, and only assumes knowledge of basic high school math.
-For this reason, it is intended for anyone who is currently in a completely unrelated field that wants to fully transition careers (I used to be a digital marketer).
+For this reason, it is intended for anyone who is currently in a completely unrelated field that wants to fully transition careers and get hired as a data scientist (I used to be a digital marketer).

 If you have experience with machine learning already but are looking to refine your skills, you can also use this curriculum and start directly at the Deep Learning module and hand pick what you find interesting throughout.

 This curriculum does assume however that you are extremly eager to learn, are self driven, and motivated because a lot of the resources are self-paced.
 Completing the curriculum end to end will easily take over a year.
-That said, this education goes much deeper than a bootcamp and will give you more hands on experience than a Masters at university.
+That said, this education goes much deeper than a bootcamp and will give you more hands on experience than most Masters degree.

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.